johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 This personal aspect of knowing the Messiah, however, is not the whole purpose of our relationship with him.
 In fact, the Messianic New Covenant Community (the whole body of the Messiah's people) has been called to know God *in order to become his servant community*.
 This means that we are called to give ourselves, our lives, to serve his purposes.
 This requires sacrifice and discipline—which is what it means to be a disciple.

->	**This sacrificial, disciplined giving of ourselves, in service to God, is the equivalent of taking precious seed that could be consumed by ourselves and instead sowing it within the ground, in order to produce a harvest.**
+>	**The sacrificial, disciplined giving of ourselves, in service to God, is the equivalent of taking precious seed that could be consumed by ourselves and instead sowing it within the ground, in order to produce a harvest.**

 ### Sharing treasure ###

 Discipline and sacrifice are amongst the most significant secrets to living a truly messianic life.
 Sadly, they are secrets that many people never properly discover, let alone realise as life-giving principles.
 Yet the illustration provided by seeds demonstrates that hoarding the treasure of our knowledge, relationship and communion with God is not the way to a rich harvest.
 Only in sacrificially sharing our spiritual treasure, both within and beyond our own communities, do we discover and realise our vocation and, in due time, reap a harvest of faithfulness.[^fn10]

 Nevertheless, spiritual treasure should never be wasted or cast away carelessly.
 Whilst some seed inevitably falls upon unreceptive ground, a farmer never intentionally wastes seed.
 Likewise, spiritual treasure is too precious to be deliberately squandered on people who spurn its value.[^fn11] Investment must be made with people who recognise the worth of this treasure and who make room for its transformative power.

-Such people are those whom Jesus, in the parable of the sower, refers to as *good soil*:[^fn12]
+People who treasure the seed that is the Word of God are those whom Jesus, in the parable of the sower, refers to as *good soil*:[^fn12]

->	**People willing to be transformed through a personal knowledge and experience of the Messiah, who will share their treasure with other faithful people, who will share it with other faithful people and so on and so on—thus participating in the development of a generational, missional movement of messianic discipleship**.
+>	**Faithful disciples, transformed through a personal knowledge and experience of the Messiah, sharing their treasure with other faithful people, who share it with other faithful people and so on and so on, each person's faithfulness contributing momentum to a missional movement of messianic discipleship**.

 ## Discipleship Movements ##

 The formation of faithful disciples was at the heart of Jesus' life and work.
 Today the entire historical and now worldwide Messianic movement testifies to the significance of that small, core group of disciples, formed around Jesus.

 From its first-century origins, as an obscure, tiny, Jewish sect, the Messianic Community has grown and developed across two millennia.
 Today it is an international, intercultural, multi-ethnic community that exists, in some form or another, in practically every nation of the world.

->	**On its journey, the Messianic Community and the message it has proclaimed has impacted innumerable peoples, stories and cultures, throughout the world.
-Its dynamism can be traced directly to its functioning faithfully as a generational discipling movement, spreading across social, ethnic, linguistic, geographical and cultural boundaries.**
+The message it has proclaimed has impacted innumerable peoples, stories and cultures.

+>	**The dynamism of the Messianic Community can be traced directly to its functioning faithfully as a generational discipling movement, spreading out across social, ethnic, linguistic, geographical and cultural boundaries.**

 <!--\begin{pause}-->